Average Cost of Car Insurance (2026)

 How much is car insurance per month?

-The national average cost of insurance in the U.S. is $76 per month for minimum coverage or $208 per month for full coverage.
+The national average cost of insurance in the U.S. is $76 per month ($908/year) for minimum coverage or $208 per month ($2,495/year) for full coverage.
 Your rate will vary based on where you live, what kind of coverage you have and your driving history.

 How much more expensive is full coverage car insurance?